Struggling to get interviews?

-Read on to learn how to compose a resume for an internal position, complete with several examples.
+Here’s how to write a resume for an internal position, including templates and examples.

 What is an internal resume?

-An internal resume is a resume targeted specifically to a job within your current company.
-If you’re applying for a promotion or for a job in a new department, you will likely need to submit an internal resume.
+An internal resume targets a job within your current company.
+If you’re applying for a promotion or for a job in a new department, submit an internal resume.

 The primary focus of an internal resume is your professional experience over the course of your employment with the company.
 Like any resume, it should demonstrate to your employer that you’re the best fit for the open position.